Base-Bond/OFC-ts-/README.md

 # Onchainkit Function Library -> React + TypeScript + Onchainkit

-This template provides a minimal setup to get Onchainkit working in React(ts)
+This template provides a minimal setup to get you working with Onchainkit

 ## How to use
 - Clone the repository